certbot/certbot/snap/local/README.md

 These steps need to be done once to set up your VM and do not need to be run again to rebuild the snap.

- 1. Start with a Xenial VM.
+ 1. Start with a Focal VM.
 You need a full virtual machine using something like DigitalOcean, EC2, or VirtualBox.
 Docker won't work.
-Another version of Ubuntu can probably be used, but Xenial was used when writing these instructions.
+Another version of Ubuntu can probably be used, but Focal was used when writing these instructions.
  2. Set up a user other than root with sudo privileges for use with snapcraft and run all of the following commands with it.
 A command to do this for a user named certbot looks like `adduser certbot && usermod -aG sudo certbot && su - certbot`.
- 3. Install git and python with `sudo apt update && sudo apt install git python`.
+ 3. Install git and python with `sudo apt update && sudo apt install -y git python`.
- 4. Set up lxd for use with snapcraft by running `sudo snap install lxd && sudo /snap/bin/lxd.migrate -yes && sudo /snap/bin/lxd waitready && sudo /snap/bin/lxd init --auto`
+ 4. Set up lxd for use with snapcraft by running `sudo snap install lxd && sudo /snap/bin/lxd.migrate -yes && sudo /snap/bin/lxd waitready && sudo /snap/bin/lxd init --auto` (errors here are ok; it may already have been installed on your system).
  5. Add your current user to the lxd group and update your shell to have the new assignment by running `sudo usermod -a -G lxd ${USER} && newgrp lxd`.
  6. Install snapcraft with `sudo snap install --classic snapcraft`.
  7. `cd ~` (or any other directory where you want our source files to be)